SparebankenVest/azure-key-vault-to-kubernetes/README.md

 Make sure the Env Injector is installed in the Kubernetes cluster, then:

+1. Set the `azure-key-vault-env-injection` label for the namespace(s) where the secret is going to be used
-1. Create `AzureKeyVaultSecret` resources references secrets in Azure Key Vault
+2. Create `AzureKeyVaultSecret` resources references secrets in Azure Key Vault
-2. Inject into applications using syntax below, referencing to the `AzureKeyVaultSecret` in 1.
+3. Inject into applications using syntax below, referencing to the `AzureKeyVaultSecret` in 2.

 ```yaml
 env: